Wednesday, December 30, 2020

 no more bingeing on prejudice.

-this sclerosis of fear
+this sclerosis of fear,

-and its paroxysms of hate,
+its paroxysms of hate--

 they attack the heart.